Agile10-minute read

 This article is part one of Toptal’s scaling Agile series, designed to guide project managers in their team expansion efforts.
 The next installment, “Agile Scaling: SAFe Best Practices for Scrum Masters,” offers practical advice on facilitating events in SAFe.

-A scalable Agile framework allows multiple teams working together to maintain their agility.
-If there is more work to be done than your team can handle in a reasonable period of time, it’s time to scale.
-In order to do so, however, you need to select the right framework, and there are several to pick from.
-Choose badly and implementation could fail, disrupting productivity and resulting in significant financial repercussions.
+A scalable Agile framework enables multiple teams to maintain their agility while coordinating work across increasingly complex delivery environments.
+To do so successfully, however, you need to select the right Agile framework, and there are several to choose from.
+Choosing the wrong framework can disrupt productivity and result in significant financial repercussions.

-The framework best suited for your team to use Agile at scale will vary, depending on factors such as available funding, organizational approach, and product complexity.
+The framework best suited to your organization will vary depending on factors such as available funding, organizational structure, and product complexity.

 When Should You Scale?